Vector bundles over classifying spaces of p-local finite groups and Benson-Carlson duality: Vector bundles over classifying spaces of --local finite groups

-induces an isomorphism on the $i$th homotopy group for $ i \leq N_{\Ff}$.
-Since the obstruction theory of Wojktowiak \cite{W} is natural with respect to postcomposition, the obstructions of one extension problem are mapped to the other.
+where the top row corresponds to the map $ \prod BU(n_j + Mk_j) \pcom \to \prod BU \pcom$ induced by the inclusions \mbox{$U(n_j + Mk_j) \to U$} and therefore it induces an isomorphism on the $i$th homotopy group for even $ i \leq N_{\Ff}$ (see \cite[Proposition A.2]{O2}).
+A similar argument shows that the bottom isomorphism also holds for odd $i \leq N_{\Ff}$ since these homotopy groups are all zero.
+Since the obstruction theory of Wojtkowiak \cite{W} is natural with respect to postcomposition, the obstructions of one extension problem are mapped to the other.